braice/MuMuDVB/doc/README_CONF.txt

 Your will get lines channels with the file format described http://www.vdr-wiki.de/wiki/index.php/Vdr%285%29#CHANNELS[here]

-If you want to use full autoconfiguration, this contains all the parameters you need.
+If you want to use autoconfiguration, this contains all the parameters you need.
 For example the second row is the frequency.

 [[scan_inital_tuning]]
 Using scan with an initial tuning file